istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28/upgrade-notes/index.md

 ## Enabling `seccompProfile` for Sidecar Containers

-To enable the `RuntimeDefault` seccomp profile for `istio-validation` and `istio-proxy` containers, set the following in your Istio configuration:
+To enable the `RuntimeDefault` secure computing mode profile, `seccompProfile`, for `istio-validation` and `istio-proxy` containers, set the following in your Istio configuration:

 {{< text yaml >}}
 global: